Top 3 Under Sink APEC Reverse Osmosis Systems – 2020 Review

 This six-stage system removes up to 99% of bacteria, viruses, and chemicals.
 As we know about RO systems, they also remove both certain minerals from the water.

 One of the minerals removed is calcium.
 With this APEC system, stage six does the re-mineralizing by adding calcium carbonate to increase water alkalinity.

 This re-mineralization produces natural tasting mineral water.

-Like the other APEC systems, the RO pH75 uses a set of three pre-filters that remove impurities and chemicals.
+Like the other APEC Reverse Osmosis Systems, the RO pH75 uses a set of three pre-filters that remove impurities and chemicals.